Work with Sprints

 In Scrum development, a sprint is a set period of time during which a predetermined set of tasks must be completed and made ready for review.

-On an agile board in YouTrack, a sprint is simply a set of active tasks that you can manage in a visual manner.
+On an agile board in YouTrack, a sprint is simply a set of active tasks represented as cards.
+Each card represents an issue to be resolved before the end of the sprint.
 You can create and schedule sprints to follow a Scrum development methodology or use unscheduled sprints to follow your own agile practice.

 To learn more about sprints on an agile board, watch this demo: